bichngocbui/Python-in-GoogleColab-Retail-Customer-Segmentation-RFM-Analysis/README.md

 plt.show()
 ```
 ![image](https://github.com/user-attachments/assets/1e1c4a0d-165d-414e-a9c7-9660ba79985c)
+Here are some detailed recommendation for each segement:
 #### Champion
 ##### Insight
 Customers frequently return to purchase within 1-2 months with very high frequency.
 They spend significantly, contributing greatly to revenue, and are the most loyal and valuable customers.